vscheyer/vg_automated_microscope/README_vg_automated_microscope.txt

 a video from the camera in a pop-up window.
 Press any key to exit out of the viewing window.
 You can also use ToupView software to view a live video from the camera.

+You can change the set starting and ending points of the pattern in priorStagePattern.py.

 If you need to edit the executable (camera_vg_take2.exe), download the Visual-Studio-2015 folder from github and run "camera_vg_take2_newsln.sln" in Visual Studio (located on GitHub in vg_automated_microscope/Visual-Studio-2015/camera_vg_take2_newsln/)